Last Updated on 10th May 2021 by Sophie Nadeau

 When preparing your Christmas Market food platters, you should bear in mind that the stalls serve both sweet and savoury fare.
 Though dishes such as potato pancakes, Flammkuchen (here’s a vegan tarte flambée recipe), mushrooms with garlic sauce, and hot dogs get all the attention, be sure to remember especially festive treats like gingerbread cookies!

 And, if all else fails (or you’re simply as much of a bad cook as I am), then even a hearty side of chips served with a good sized portion of mayonnaise is the kind of unhealthy food that will surely invoke that Christmas Market spirit that you’re searching for.
+For even more inspiration, check out our Christmas Market Foods guide.

 Set up an outdoor space